c3llkn1ght/BlindBrute/README.md

 # BlindBrute - Blind SQL Injection Brute Forcer

-BlindBrute is a Python tool designed for performing blind SQL injection attacks.
-It supports detecting vulnerabilities using a combination of status codes, content length, keyword comparisons, and time-based SQL injection techniques.
-The tool provides advanced customization through injectable headers, request data, and HTTP request templates, making it highly flexible for various attack scenarios.
+BlindBrute is a highly customizable Python tool designed for blind SQL injection attacks.
+It supports multiple detection methods, including status codes, content length, keyword-based comparison, and sleep-based SQL injection techniques.
+The tool allows for flexible payload injection using headers, request data, and raw HTTP request templates, making it adaptable to a wide range of scenarios

 ## Features

-- **Blind SQL Injection**: Performs blind SQL injection attacks using status codes, content length, keyword comparisons, and sleep-based detection.
+- **Multiple Detection Modes**: Performs blind SQL injection attacks using status codes, content length, keyword comparisons, and sleep-based detection.
 - **Customizable Payloads**: Supports customizable payloads for headers and request bodies, allowing fine-tuned injections tailored to your specific needs.
-- **Threading Support**: Utilizes multithreading to handle concurrent requests, significantly improving performance for large-scale extraction tasks.
+- **Threaded Request Handling**: Supports multithreading for concurrent requests, speeding up extraction tasks.
-- **Dictionary-Based Extraction**: Supports dictionary-based SQL extraction with fallback to character-by-character extraction for optimized data extraction.
+- **Dictionary-Based Extraction**: Supports dictionary-based SQL extraction for optimized data extraction.
+Will fallback to character by character extraction if the remaining data to extract is less than or equal to one-third of the detected data length.
 - **Binary Search for ASCII Extraction**: Performs binary ASCII extraction to speed up brute-forcing of individual characters.
-- **File-Based Request Templates**: Load and parse raw HTTP requests with placeholders for dynamic injection, enabling greater control over your requests.
+- **Request Templates**: Load and parse raw HTTP requests with placeholders for dynamic injection.
-- **Sleep-Based Detection**: Supports sleep-based time-delay SQL injection techniques for detecting vulnerabilities and extracting data when other methods fail.
+- **Sleep-Based Detection**: Supports sleep-based time-delay SQL injection techniques.
+- **Force Detection Mode**: Skip injectability checks and directly apply your desired detection method (status, content, keyword, or sleep).

 ## Requirements

 Pyhton 3.6 or higher
+requests 2.25.1 or higher

 Install dependencies using: